squaresausage/Open-Source-PC110/PCB/README.md

-IBM PC110 PCB designed in KiCad
+IBM PC110 PCB redesigned in KiCad

 10 Layers and Status